Kefir333/Snapchat-export-memories-into-gallery/README.md

 # Snapchat Memories EXIF Fixer

+DISCLAIMER: PLEASE MAKE A BACKUP OF ALL FILES YOU WILL WANT TO EDIT: THIS IS UNTESTED AS I HAD TO USE A EDITED VERSION OF THIS WHOLE THING BUT YOU GET THE GIST.
+IF YOU ENCOUNTER PROBLEMS ASK GPT, YOU WILL COME OUT WITH EVERYTHING WORKING EVENTUALLY
 ## Overview

 This Python script updates the EXIF `DateTimeOriginal` of images exported from Snapchat Memories so that your photos will appear chronologically in your phone's gallery.
 Videos (MP4s) retain the correct timestamps.